thiggy01/change-gdm-background/README.md

 ## New Feature!

 Now you can change that annoying purple color to any color you like.
 Just type `sudo ./ubuntu-20.04-change-gdm-background \#yourhexcode` and voilá, you changed it.
-Your color hex format should of six characters like \#407294 or three characters like \#6ac.
+Your color hex format should be of six characters like \\#407294 or three characters like \\#6ac.

 ## Installation